Creamy Crustless New York Cheesecake

 This Creamy Crustless New York Cheesecake is the most creamy cheesecake you’ll ever it.
 If you love a creamy flavorful cheesecake but aren’t a fan of crust, this cheesecake is for you.
 It’s so delicious that it doesn’t need a crust.

 What is New York Cheesecake anyway?
-New York Cheesecake is smooth, rich, thick and dense.
+New York Cheesecake is smooth, rich, thick, and dense.
 It’s a cheesecake that you can only handle eating one piece of every few hours.
-It’s totally decadent by itself, but it often gets garnished with fruit compote, caramel or chocolate.
+It’s totally decadent by itself, but it often gets garnished with fruit compote, caramel, or chocolate.
 You might say it’s the royalty of cheesecakes.

 If you think making a cheesecake is a difficult task, you’re wrong.
 It’s so easy to mix up a cheesecake filling.
 The only thing you must have is plenty of is patience.
 That’s because the cheesecake has to bake for two hours, cool in the oven for one hour, and be refrigerated for several hours before eating it.
-I know, crazy, and I am the person with no patience or willpower.
+I know, crazy, and I am a person with no patience or willpower.
 However, I will admit that it’s so worth the wait.